 Similarly, parodies often play with original works by throwing in silliness of their own.
 But the writer may underestimate the original's capacity for incongruous situations, characterization or dialogue, falsely thinking such elements will necessarily parody the source.
 The result is a silly work but one that duplicates the original rather than mocking it.

-, which is when a work spoofs another work for qualities that they didn't really have to begin with.
+Contrast Shallow Parody, which is when a work spoofs another work for qualities that it didn't really have to begin with.

-- Team Four Star's Dragon Ball Abridged played the Ginyu Force as a parody of sentai anime series.
-The Ginyu on the original Dragon Ball already WAS a parody of said animes, so that didn't actually add anything new with that.
-They did soon branch out though, with Recoome becoming Wrestling personified, Jeice taking his being a Space Australian to extremes, Burter was extremely self-conscious about his speed and wanting to be special, and Guldo ended up becoming their resident Butt Monkey.
+- Dragon Ball Z Abridged played the Ginyu Force as a parody of the Super Sentai series.
+The Ginyu Force in Dragon Ball Z already were Sentai parodies, so they didn't actually add anything new with that.
+They did soon branch out though, with Recoome becoming wrestling personified, Jeice taking his being a Space Australian to extremes, Burter being extremely self-conscious about his speed and wanting to be special, and Guldo ending up becoming their resident Butt-Monkey.

 - One of the very last Bob Hope specials on NBC tried to lampoon the 1989 Batman movie, and had Hope done up as Jack Nicholson's Joker.
 The dialogue had a light, derisive tone that evidently conflicted with the writers' view of serious superheroes and supervillains.
 Actually, the Joker takes this exact tone (he is named "the Joker" after all) and even volleyed the same sort of insults in the real movie as those the special featured.

 - Cirque du Soleil parodies often ignore the fact that the shows are often extremely funny and not simply two hours of posing and pretentiousness.